thomal29/COVID-19/README.md

 ## E. Description of analyses
 ## F. Conclusions
 ## G. Viewing this project
-"The completed project files can be accessed online at (project's URL).
-The repo for this reproducible project is also publicly available at (your GitHub repo address)"
+"The completed project files can be accessed online at file:///Users/laurenthomas/COVID-19/README.html.
+The repo for this reproducible project is also publicly available at https://github.com/thomal29/COVID-19"